-Unlike public school, I don’t have to worry about my private school students coming in unfed or having a 3rd-grade reading level.
-Don’t get me wrong, they have their struggles, but some of these major distractions for my students at public school just aren’t as prominent.
 I also have way less interruptions in my classroom for assemblies, standardized testing, etc. This makes it possible to push the kids farther than I felt like I was able to at a public school.
 My CP level class is truly CP (College Prep.)
 My Honors class is truly a stepping stone of preparation for students potentially moving on to take AP.
 Really go for it with these kids because you can!!
 (Disclaimer: This totallyyyy doesn’t mean that public school kids aren’t as capable as private school kids and that you can’t push them to the same high standards.
 You absolutely can!
 There are just fewer obstacles in your way at a private school so take advantage of that and run with it!)

 6. Be entirely objective and fair with grading.

 Of course, every teacher should be doing this, regardless of what school you are in, but I have found that in my private school students are much more comparative of their grades and argumentative when graded work is returned, trying to earn points back.
 Because of this, I grade my open-ended assessments (lab report analyses, open response questions on tests, etc.) one question at a time.
 This is so I read all of the “question #13’s” at a time and can give the most consistent partial credit and feedback this way.
 This has improved both my objectivity (because you lose track of whose test you are grading) and helped me be fairer, which has helped to eliminate some of the combativeness I originally received when going over tests with my classes.